ThakshilaJayathilake/PizzaManager/README.md

 - Automatically calculate item totals and taxes for each invoice.
 - Store and retrieve invoice details with associated items.
 - Built with Go (Golang) and GORM for MySQL database management.
+- Frontend built with React, MUI, Tailwind CSS for interactive UI and smooth user experience.

 ## Requirements
 - Go 1.23+ (for building and running the backend)
 - MySQL (or Docker for MySQL)
 - Docker (optional for running MySQL in a container)
+- Node.js (for running the frontend)
+- npm (or yarn for managing JavaScript dependencies)

 ## Installation and Setup